microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/teamworkdeviceactivity-get.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Get the details of activity/usage state of the device.
-[TeamworkDeviceActivity](../resources/teamworkdeviceactivity.md) holds the parameters which change based on the activity of the device.
+Get the details of the activity/usage state of a device.
+The [TeamworkDeviceActivity](../resources/teamworkdeviceactivity.md) holds the parameters which change based on the activity of the device.

 >**Note:** API requirements under the `/beta` version are subject to change.
 Licensing or payment requirements may apply for this API when made available for production use.